drcandacemakedamoore/cleanX/docs/medical-professionals.rst

 if you feed a machine learning algorithm incorrect and/or mislabeled data, you should expect incorrect outputs (the algorithm will not work as desired).
 Therefore the work of radiologists and allied professionals such as radiographers is critical in creating machine learning algorithms for the field.

 At present, state of the art datasets often include over 100,000 images.
-The task of reading this many images can be aided by using a tool such as `cleanX`.
+The task of reading this many images can be aided by using a tool such as `CleanX`.
 It will automatically reveal some questionable images, whilst revealing images that are problematic for computer vision programs e.g. inverted or upside-down images that a human reader can read easily.

-`cleanX` can also be used by anyone (even programmers) to eliminate images that obviously should not be in a dataset.
+`CleanX` can also be used by anyone (even programmers) to eliminate images that obviously should not be in a dataset.
 There are public datasets of chest X-rays that contain occasional coronal CT slices, or other types of images.
 Such images should ideally be thrown out of a dataset before reading commences.  `cleanX` can help anyone with good vision accomplish this task.

-`cleanX` is also desinged to extract and clean the metadata on images.
+`CleanX` is also designed to extract and clean the metadata on images.
 Imaging professionals that are not proficient in coding, but still want to make a substantial contribution to a machine learning project, can add value via data curation, one of the most